-The Government are committed to tackling all aspects of disability poverty and has made considerable progress.
-In terms of financial poverty the number of disabled individuals in households with an income below 60 per cent. of median on an after housing cost basis fell by 500,000 in Great Britain between 1998-99 and 2005-06.
+[holding answer 23 April 2008]: We are committed to tackling all aspects of disability poverty and have already made considerable progress.
+The number of disabled individuals in households with an income below 60 per cent. of median on an After Housing Cost basis fell by 500,000 in Great Britain between 1998-99 and 2005-06.
+On a Before Housing Cost basis the number of disabled individuals in households with an income below 60 per cent. of median fell by around 100,000 over the same period.

 2. Figures are rounded to the nearest 100,000.